CQC Ratings

 If you are searching for care services in England, whether for yourself, a family member, or as a healthcare provider, you will come across three important letters: CQC.
 The Care Quality Commission (CQC) is England's independent regulator of health and social care.
 Its role is simple but essential: making sure care is safe, effective, and compassionate.

-But what exactly is a CQC rating, how are inspections carried out, and what’s changing in 2025?
-Most importantly, why should families and providers pay attention to it?
+But what exactly is a CQC rating, how do inspections work, and what does the CQC framework look like in 2026?
+Most importantly, why should families and care providers pay close attention to it?

 In this guide, we’ll explain: